mo1ein/jobname/src/questions.md

 ### System Design

-- **Microservices vs monolotic?
-How do you choose it when you want to start a project?** (2 times — [Snapp (cab 2)](https://mo1ein.github.io/jobname/snapp/snapp_cab_2.html#:~:text=Microservices%20vs%20monolotic%3F%20How%20do%20you%20choose%20it%20when%20you%20want%20to%20start%20a%20project%3F), [Snapp Market Pro](https://mo1ein.github.io/jobname/snapp/snapp_market_pro.html#:~:text=Microservices%20vs%20monolotic%3F%20How%20do%20you%20choose%20it%20when%20you%20want%20to%20start%20a%20project%3F))
+- **Microservices vs monolithic?
+How do you choose it when you want to start a project?** (3 times — [Snapp (cab 2)](https://mo1ein.github.io/jobname/snapp/snapp_cab_2.html#:~:text=Microservices%20vs%20monolithic%3F%20How%20do%20you%20choose%20it%20when%20you%20want%20to%20start%20a%20project%3F), [Snapp Market Pro](https://mo1ein.github.io/jobname/snapp/snapp_market_pro.html#:~:text=Microservices%20vs%20monolithic), [Tabdeal](https://mo1ein.github.io/jobname/tabdeal/tabdeal.html#:~:text=When%20starting%20a%20new%20project%2C%20do%20you%20prefer%20a%20monolithic%20architecture%20or%20a%20microservices%20architecture%2C%20and%20why%3F))

-- **When starting a new project, do you prefer a monolithic architecture or a microservices architecture, and why?** (1 times — [Tabdeal](https://mo1ein.github.io/jobname/tabdeal/tabdeal.html#:~:Text=When%20starting%20a%20new%20project%2C%20do%20you%20prefer%20a%20monolithic%20architecture%20or%20a%20microservices%20architecture%2C%20and%20why%3F))

   <details>
   <summary style="font-size:14px"><b><em>Answer</em></b></summary>